 Several health studies found there was no long-term adverse effect on the health of the population living around TMI.
 Applying the accident’s lessons produced important, continuing improvement in the performance of all nuclear power plants worldwide.

 Why don’t we design some new types of nuclear plants that are more advanced?

 Actually, we are designing new plants.
 The next generation of nuclear plants has already been designed to be safer, as well as cheaper to build and operate.
-In fact 32 new plants are being built around the world but none are located in the U.S. Many scientists fear that the U.S. is falling behind in advanced nuclear power technology, which could reduce our dependence on foreign oil and gas.
+In fact, 32 new plants are being built around the world, but none are located in the U.S. Many scientists fear that the U.S. is falling behind in advanced nuclear power technology, which could increase our dependence on foreign oil and gas.

 Further, the high temperature reactors would operate at a high enough temperature, they could thermo-split water into hydrogen and oxygen, making large volumes of hydrogen at low cost without release any air emissions.
 They could be the source of low-cost hydrogen to fuel a hydrogen economy.
 Such advanced reactors would run on nuclear fuel with no ties to foreign oil or gas, increasing our energy independence.

 Center for Nuclear Science and Technology Information of the American Nuclear Society